The Tinkerer's Daughter Fixes Things

 curved like a pink comma on the pollened page

-of the air where she paused,
+of air where she paused, then flew

-then flew forward like the latter half
+forward like the latter half

 of the thoughts that come barreling

-well-aged from the class-five
+from the class-five of her mouth

-of her mouth in the car after school, so fast
+in the car after school, so fast

-and airborne she nearly snagged
+she nearly snagged her bare foot

-crab-claw, which no one saw—her father
+on the cloud’s crab-claw, which no one

-in the shed, her mother flipping
+saw—her father in the shed,

-sweet potato fries for dinner—
+her mother flipping sweet potato fries

-and run to where the dog elongated
+and ran to where the dog elongated

-in equinox light, lean over and rest
+in equinox light, leaned over to rest

 her hands on the sun-warmed barrel

-like a cup to receive what bubbled
+like a cup to catch what bubbled

-forth, Odie, I just learned how
+there, Odie, I just learned how

-to pump, to which he didn’t jump up
+to pump, to which didn’t jump up

 or howl his hooray but just lay